-SEND Governor Questions: Five great tips for meetings with SENDCos
+SEND Governor Questions: Five great tips for working with SENCos

-1. How often should the SEND governor meet the SENDCo?
+1. How often should the SEND governor meet the SENCo?

 Three times per year – about once a term.